steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 At the moment, we do not have a schema registry but are using a central repository storing all event message definitions.
 However, we are currently looking at different schema registries such as Confluent's [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) which is also available at Github (see: [Confluent Schema Registry for Kafka at Github](https://github.com/confluentinc/schema-registry)).

-In a Goto Conference talk, Martin Fowler differentiates between four patterns of event-driven architecture {% cite Fowler2017 %}:
+In a Goto Conference talk in 2017, Martin Fowler differentiates between four patterns of event-driven architecture {% cite Fowler2017 %}:

  1. Event Notifications - the system emitting the event message provides APIs to get the further data about the event.
 So, the event-receiving system invokes APIs of the event-emitting system to handle state changes {% cite Fowler2017 %}.
  1. Event-carried State Transfer - the event message contains all information about the state change, so the event-receiving system has all the necessary information to react to the state change.
 In contrast to the Event Notification pattern, the emitting and the receiving systems can live independently from each other, because the receiving system does not have to call an API to get the event details {% cite Fowler2017 %}.